lucio-cornejo/plyLoadR/README.md

 As an alternative, the three.js library is being used in order to render graphics.

-These are sme of the cases where the plyLoadR widget is, in the opinion of its creator (me and all my bias), a great alternative to rgl:
+These are some of the cases where the plyLoadR widget is, in the opinion of its creator (me and all my bias), a great alternative to rgl: